Executive Leadership

 - Laura James, M.D., Principal Investigator and Director; Associate Vice Chancellor for Clinical and Translational Research, UAMS; Professor, Department of Pediatrics, College of Medicine

-- Antiño R. Allen, Ph.D., Associate Director of Diversity Initiatives, STARs Program; Professor, UAMS College of Pharmacy; Associate Dean of Pipeline and Career Development, UAMS Graduate School
+- Antiño R. Allen, Ph.D., Associate Director of Pathway Initiatives, STARs Program; Professor, UAMS College of Pharmacy; Associate Dean of Pipeline and Career Development, UAMS Graduate School

 - Mathias Brochhausen, Ph.D., Associate Director for Strategic Collaborations, Director of the Pilot Translational and Clinical Studies Program; Professor and Vice Chair for Academic Programs and Faculty Development, Department of Biomedical Informatics, College of Medicine